 Migrating from end-of-life hardware platforms or remote buckets can be challenging for administrators as data ingest will flood the file system, crushing the performance for any other application running normal I/O on the system.
 WekaFS allows a mount option direct to the object store, that passes the ingested data directly to the object store without consuming the flash tier capacity.
-This allows for a “lazy migration” of the Weka storage system, while maintaining normal operations for other applications.
+This allows for a “lazy migration” of the WEKA storage system, while maintaining normal operations for other applications.

 Snapshots and Clones

-Weka supports user-definable snapshots for routine data protection including backup as well as for cloud data migration and cloud bursting.
+WEKA supports user-definable snapshots for routine data protection including backup as well as for cloud data migration and cloud bursting.
 For example, WekaFS snapshots can be used to back up files locally on the flash tier as well as making copies to cloud storage tiers for backup or disaster recovery.
-Also, Weka snapshots can be saved to lower-cost cold storage such as public cloud and on-premises object storage.
+Also, WEKA snapshots can be saved to lower-cost cold storage such as public cloud and on-premises object storage.
 In addition to point-in-time snapshots, WekaFS can create full clones of the filesystem (read-only snapshots that can be converted into writable snapshots) with pointers back to the originating data.
 WekaFS snapshots and clones occur instantaneously and are incremental after the first instance, which dramatically reduces the time and storage required for protection.
 Furthermore, system performance is unaffected by the snapshot process or when writing to a clone.
 Snapshots can be created from the GUI, CLI or through a REST API call.
-WekaFS support:
+WekaFS supports: